wcosta-01/SeniorCapstone/READMEOld.md

 # Pupil Labs
 We have used many of the resources that pupil labs has published along with a few community projects in order to connect this software.

+# Tesseract OCR

-## File Structure
+## Program Structure
-We have spilt the program into a collection of files that connect and allow for easy modification.
-Each file has their own methods that are either ran from within or are called from a Control file.
+We have spilt the process into a collection of files that connect and allow for easy modification.
+Each program has its own methods that are either ran from within the same file or from a Control file.
-The program can be split two sections.
+The program can be split into a couple different processes.
 The first being data collection or recording, in which the user is wearing the glasses and recording what they are looking at.
-Then the analysis of the recorded data.

-**Programs that Analyse**
-- **Wit.py**: Images
-- **WitVideo.py**: Video
-- **Real-time.py**: Real-time
+Now this is where the program splits into the 3 main parts.
+**Image process**, takes the recording that was just created and extracts data using Pupil Player, this gives us a gaze_position.csv file, and a world.mp4 file.
+We use the gaze_position.csv file to find the frame of the video in which the user was staring in a general area.
+The world.mp4 file is then split up into individual frames which are stored in a folder called Frames.
+Then we take the frame number that was calculated from the gaze_position data, and then run that selected frame and its corresponding coordinate data through wit.py.
+Wit then creates bounding boxes around the text that is within the given frame number.
+Wit also takes the coordinates and maps them to the image.
+If the boxes overlap Tesseract is then activated and attempts to read the text within the bounding box.

+- **Video process**, works in a similar way by using the extracted video and data from Pupil Player, but instead of an image it is a video.
+It shows the coordinates being created while the recording is playing and Tesseract reads them as the coordinate boxes overlap with the bounding boxes.
+- **Real-time process**, in theory should work similar to video but in real-time the only issue is that the camera can not be used in 2 places at once. ///stopped here

 ### Text Extraction
 Contains all the files needed to collect and manipulate data that can then be used while analysing data.